Organizer - Monica Trust [masked]

 Do not rely on others to have extra items to share with you at the meeting spot or on the trail.
 You should know how to use all of your equipment - test and adjust it prior to this trip.

-We will meet at the Adirondack LOJ Road Lake Placid, NY.
-According to Google Maps this spot is about 303 miles from Boston and it should take about 4 hours 59 minutes to drive there.
+We will be meeting at the Hale Brook Trailhead on Zealand Rd in Bethlehem, NH.
+According to Google Maps this spot is about 160 miles from Boston and it should take about 2 hours 59 minutes to drive there.

 Random Group of Hikers Disclaimer